 My school is a wonderful school with a safe happy enviroment.
 Which makes for a better learning enviroment

 Cobb (William L.) Elementary School is a public elementary school in San Francisco.
-The principal of Cobb (William L.) Elementary School is Nicole Scott and can be contacted at email@example.com.
-204 students attend Cobb (William L.) Elementary School and identify primarily as Asian; Unspecified; and White, non-Hispanic.
-13% of the Cobb (William L.) Elementary School students have "limited English proficiency."
-74% of the 204 students here get reduced lunch prices.
-The student to teacher ratio at Cobb (William L.) Elementary School is 14:1.
+The principal of Cobb (William L.) Elementary School is Nicole Scott, who can be contacted at firstname.lastname@example.org.
+204 students attend Cobb (William L.) Elementary School and are mostly Asian; Unspecified; and White, non-Hispanic.
+13% of the Cobb (William L.) Elementary School students are "limited in English proficiency."
+74% of the 204 students here have subsidized lunches.
+The ratio of students to teachers at Cobb (William L.) Elementary School is 14:1.
 Town School for Boys is one of the nearest elementary schools.

 - Drawing painting